tderenzi/tderenzi.github.io/src/portfolio/ibm.md

 # Key Insights

 **Cultural context**: The environmental audit revealed that **users in Kenya were accustomed to kiosks with attendants assisting them, leading to a significant knowledge gap when interacting with our self-service kiosk**.
+This impacted the ML system’s ability to collect reliable input data, as users struggled to interact with the kiosk correctly.
 For example, none of the target population group interacted with the tablet without first asking the moderator and assumed they did not need to interact with the CHC device for the service to initiate:

 > User-1 glanced around for a while and then stared at the tablet: "I need to read?"